kjk/onlinetool-docs/docs/gist-editor.md

 [Gist Editor](https://onlinetool.io/gisteditor/) is a better editor / manager for GitHub Gists.

-Log in with GitHub to edit / delete your gists.
+Log in with GitHub to:
+* edit existing gists
+* create new gists
+* delete existing gists

-Or use it as a lightweight text / code editor that saves files in the browser's localStorage.
+Or use it without logging as a lightweight text / code editor in which case we save files in the browser's localStorage.